-- 1. Remove the athlete from play.
-Look for the signs and symptoms of concussion if the athlete has experienced a blow to the head.
-Do not allow the athlete to just "shake it off".
-Each individual athlete will respond to concussions differently. - 2.
-Ensure that the athlete is evaluated right away by an appropriate health care professional.
+- 1. Remove the participant from play.
+Look for the signs and symptoms of concussion if the participant has experienced a blow to the head.
+Do not allow the participant to just "shake it off".
+Each individual will respond to concussions differently. - 2.
+Ensure that the participant is evaluated right away by an appropriate healthcare practitioner.
 Do not try to judge the severity of the injury yourself.
-Immediately refer the athlete to the appropriate athletics medical staff, such as a certified athletic trainer, team physician or health care professional experienced in concussion evaluation and management. - 3.
-Allow the athlete to return to play only with permission from medical personnel.
-Allow athletics medical staff to rely on their clinical skills and protocols in evaluating the athlete to establish the appropriate time to return to play.
-A return-to-play progression should occur in an individualized, step-wise fashion with gradual increments in physical exertion and risk of contact.
-Follow your institution's physician supervised concussion management protocol.
+Call an injury timeout to ensure that the participant is evaluated by one of the medical personnel present. - 3.
+Allow the participant to return to play only with permission from medical personnel.
+Allow medical staff to rely on their clinical skills and protocols in evaluating the participant to establish the appropriate management. - 4.
+Unless a healthcare practitioner has evaluated the participant and has cleared them from concussion, they may not return to play on the same day.
+Participating without being cleared is flagrant unsportsmanlike conduct. - 5.
+Further recovery should follow the concussion management protocol set out by your national federation.